jofaval/screenshot/README.md

 If you have the means to actually implement a proper ci solution or use an existent one, you can ignore or use this folder at will.
 As it won't hold any logic.

+For a complete visualization of the folder structure, [click here](./docs/en/Structure.md).

 ## API
 There's only one endpoint, at the start of the project